Curiosity Cabinet of Ole Worm

-This frontispiece by Ole Worm titled Ole Worm’s Cabinet of Wonder: Natural Specimens and Wondrous Monsters is an engraving depicting various animal taxidermy, shells, and many other oddities.
-The piece was finished in 1655 and printed by G Wingendrop.
+The frontispiece to Museum Wormianum is a 1655 engraving by G. Wingendorp, produced for the catalogue of the collection assembled by the Danish physician and antiquarian Olaus Worm.
+Published in Leiden by Isaac Elzevier shortly after Worm's death in 1654, the engraving is based on a drawing supplied by Worm.
+The image depicts the interior of his curiosity cabinet in Copenhagen showing a densely arranged room containing natural specimens and human-made objects, including animals, shells, minerals, and artifacts, presented as part of the collection documented in the volume.

 Description

 At the bottom center of this frontispiece is a tablet containing the title and publication information for the volume printed on shells and bones.
 The title is situated within a room containing curiosities collected by Ole Worm in Copenhagen.
 The room includes items such as taxidermy, weapons, and unlabeled barrels.
 The assortment of the items in the piece points to the works title- Ole Worm's Cabinet of Wonder: Natural Specimens and Wondrous Monsters, as they are mostly natural specimens.
-This print displays a method of scientific inquiry called ‘proto-empiricism', a type of study of specific items grounded in sensory experience.
+This print displays a method of scientific inquiry called 'proto-empiricism', a type of study of specific items grounded in sensory experience.
 Items in the collection are objects of scientific inquiry that allow viewers to dive deeper into the wonder and mystery of the cabinet through said proto-empiricism.
 The human-like figure in the center right of the image is a humanoid automaton, a mechanical imitation of a human.
 When it was operated by a hidden wheel, it could move around the room in a circle and pick up objects.
 The figure is dressed in what was thought to be Native gear, possibly Inuit, and appears to be holding what could be a spear.
 This piece contains objects that can be divided into four categories: minerals, plants, animals and artificialia (man-made objects).
-The categories go in ascending order from “lowest” form of life, minerals, to “highest” form of life, animals, with the fourth category, artificialia, existing outside that context of the three kingdoms of nature.
+The categories go in ascending order from "lowest" form of life, minerals, to "highest" form of life, animals, with the fourth category, artificialia, existing outside that context of the three kingdoms of nature.
 This division of categories gives visual order to the art work.

-The last visual aspect that draws in the eye isn't an item within the room, but rather the room itself.
-The large light bringing windows offer a visual contrast to the dark wood and shadow filled interior of the room.
-The slated appearance of the ceiling and shelves also offers a break in the visual continuity of the piece.
+Publication

+The engraving was produced as the frontispiece to Museum Wormianum, a catalogue of the collection assembled by Olaus Worm.
+The book was published in Leiden in 1655 by Isaac Elzevier, shortly after Worm's death in 1654.

+The catalogue documents Worm's cabinet of curiosities in Copenhagen, a collection of natural specimens and human-made objects gathered for study and display.
+The frontispiece engraving presents a view of this collection and shows the types and arrangement of objects within the cabinet.

+Worm supplied the publisher with a drawing of his cabinet before his death, which served as the basis for the engraved frontispiece included in the published volume.